ParameterSoftware/TritonEngine/README.md

 You are asked to use camelCase for variables in type declarations

-Name variables, functions, function pointers, classes, and (if necessary) namespaces appropriately
+Name variables, functions, function pointers, classes, and namespaces appropriately

 Try to keep functions and datatype declarations in namespaces, if reason does not permit namespace use:

-- All functions that are planned to be independent of a namespace must be labelled as leak<Function Name> (must have "leak" prefix)
+- All functions that are planned to be independent of a namespace must be labelled as tri<Function Name> (must have "tri" prefix)
-- All classes that are planned to be independent of a namespace must be labelled as LEAK<Class Name> (must have "LEAK" prefix)
+- All classes that are planned to be independent of a namespace must be labelled as TRI<Class Name> (must have "TRI" prefix)

-If you must create a new namespace, this new namespace must be Leak::<Namespace Name> (must be in "Leak" namespace)
+If you must create a new namespace, this new namespace must be Triton::<Namespace Name> (must be in "Triton" namespace)

 Use the tabs indent mode and 8 indent size